π’ I am currently on the job market. I'd be happy to connect!

 June 2024 β Aug 2024

-Conducted research on dynamic Layer-4 load balancing to address tail latency issues in unpredictable workloads and traffic bursts caused by static TCP connection assignment between client and server.
-Designed and implemented microsecond-scale TCP connection migration system leveraging programmable switches and kernel-bypass technologies, achieving packet-loss-free migration while maintaining client transparency.
+Conducted research on dynamic Layer-4 load balancing to address tail latency issues under unpredictable workloads and traffic bursts due to static TCP connection assignment between client and server.
+Designed and implemented a new dynamic load balancing solution with microsecond-scale TCP connection migration, leveraging programmable switches and kernel-bypass technologies.
 Published initial findings at APSys '23, with full paper currently under submission.

 AMD - PhD Research Intern